cjmj96/credit-card-fraud-detection-analysis/README.md

 ### Interpretability

-The model includes interpretability capabilities by computing SHAP values.
-This led to the discovery that the most important feature, by far, for predicting whether a transaction is fraudulent or legitimate is ‘V14’ with an overall average SHAP value of 0.16, which is 112.5% ​​higher than the second most important feature, ‘V4’ with 0.08.
-It is important to note that the least important feature for the model’s objective prediction is the amount of money transferred (‘Amount’).
-The following image illustrates this.
+SHAP allow us to discover the influence of features in the prediction process, this led to the discovery that the most important feature, by far, is V14 with a global average SHAP value of 0.17, which is 212.5% more than the second most important feature, V4 with 0.08.
+It's important to note that the least important feature is the Amount feature.
+The following image illustrate this.

 ![Global-explanation-using-shap](./Global-explanation-using-shap.png)